pcmichaud/micro/source/production_en.rst

 .. math:: F(X,Z) = Y

 The first equation gives the optimal  *mix* of inputs.
 This mix has to be such that the :math:`MRST` is equal to the relative price of inputs.
 The relative price gives the cost, in units of :math:`Y` of a unit of :math:`X`.
 If this cost is smaller than the savings we make by increasing :math:`X`, we can increase :math:`X` and reduce costs.
-One can do this up to the point where :math:`TMST` is equal to the relative price of inputs.
-There is then no more savings to do, we have minimized costs.
+One can do this up to the point where :math:`MRST` is equal to the relative price of inputs.
+There is then no more savings to do, we have minimized costs!

 The second constraint uses this optimal *mix* of inputs found with the first and pins the levels by using the fixed level of production :math:`Y`.
 The solution to this system of equations is a pair of conditional demand functions for inputs

+.. math:: X(p_X,p_Z,Y)

+and

-.. math:: X(p_X,p_Z,Y),Z(p_X,p_Z,Y)
+.. math:: Z(p_X,p_Z,Y)

 We denote those as *conditional* because they depend on a fixed output level.